Defence procurement strategy

 - Ensuring early and continuous industry and client engagement in the procurement process;

-- Starting in June 2014, publishing an annual Defence acquisition guide that outlines National Defence procurement priorities; and
+- Publishing an Investment Plan that outlines National Defence procurement priorities; and

 - Establishing within National Defence an Independent Review Panel for Defence Acquisition.

 Leveraging our purchases of defence equipment to create jobs and economic growth in Canada